TRT Podcast #109: My response to Jan Richardson & Michele Dufresne, Part 1

 Here are the words they probably cannot sound out, "little, dinosaur, hungry, said, here, flower."
 Okay, that's quite a few.
 Let's see how she approaches the use of this book.

-Dr. Michele Dufresne: Here's a level C text from Pioneer Valley Books.
-I wrote this very long ago.
-You can see, if you're thinking about the decodability, there are opportunities for decoding, but there are some words in here that we would not expect children at level C to decode, like "little dinosaur" or "hungry" or "flower."
+Next, Dr. Dufresne walks you through a level C text from Pioneer Valley books that she wrote many years prior.
+She notes that in the book there are some words kid can decode, but there are words you would not expect kids at level C to decode, like "little dinosaur" or "hungry" or "flower."

-So how are they going to figure out those words?
-Are they going to guess?
-No. As part of your book introduction, as part of supporting the meaning of the text, we are going to help the children understand what the story is about.
-The story is about little dinosaur who's hungry and he's out there looking for food.
-They are going to use some of the letters and sounds, but we're not actually going to expect them to sound out "dinosaur."
-We've told them little dinosaur is the character in the story.
+Then she asks, how are kids going to figure out these words?
+Are they going to guess at them?
+No. That's because as part of your book introduction, you'll help kids understand what the story is about.
+It's about a little dinosaur who is out looking for food.
+We're not going to expect them to sound out "dinosaur."

 Anna Geiger: So I think she's saying that the kids can figure out the words because we've talked to them about the book because I didn't hear her say use the picture or anything like that.
 So she says that since you tell them about the book, then they can solve these hard words.